circleci/circleci-docs/jekyll/_cci2/ssh-access-jobs.md

 When you log in with SSH, you are running an interactive login shell.
 You are also likely to be running the command on top of the directory where the command failed the first time, so you are not starting a clean run.
 In contrast, CircelCI uses a non-interactive shell for running commands by default.
 Hence, steps run in interactive mode may succeed, while failing in non-interactive mode.

+## Steps

+1. Ensure that you have already [added an SSH key]({{ site.baseurl }}/2.0/gh-bb-integration/#enable-your-project-to-check-out-additional-private-repositories) for either GitHub or Bitbucket.

-1. To start a job with SSH enabled, select the 'Rebuild with SSH' option from the 'Rebuild' dropdown menu:
+2. To start a job with SSH enabled, select the 'Rebuild with SSH' option from the 'Rebuild' dropdown menu:
 ![Rebuild with SSH](  {{ site.baseurl }}/assets/img/docs/rebuild-ssh-dropdown.png)

-2. To see the connection details, expand the 'Enable SSH' section in the job output where you will see the SSH command needed to connect:
+3. To see the connection details, expand the 'Enable SSH' section in the job output where you will see the SSH command needed to connect:
 ![SSH connection details](https://circleci-discourse.s3.amazonaws.com/optimized/2X/5/57f50e26ec245d0373c4265ec4375641553bdbdb_1_690x295.png)
 ![SSH connection details](https://circleci-discourse.s3.amazonaws.com/optimized/2X/5/514e8aec3e8017dac8e8d401d22432026b473161_1_690x281.png)

      The details are displayed again in the 'Wait for SSH' section at the end of the job.

-3. SSH to the running job (using the same SSH key that you use for GitHub or Bitbucket) to perform whatever troubleshooting you need to.
+4. SSH to the running job (using the same SSH key that you use for GitHub or Bitbucket) to perform whatever troubleshooting you need to.